coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-do-i-add-an-amazon-database-to-my-rails-app.md

   port: <%= Rails.application.credentials[:RDS_PORT] %>
 ```

 You might already have some configuration in your production block, so make sure to overwrite that.
+You wont RDS_DB_NAME to be postgres, wich tripped me up at first.

 I'm using the Master.key syntax for the secret variables here.
 Using Master.key is out of the scope of this article, but you can figure out how to set that [here](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).